Snowbirds, beware of tax liabilities in the U.S.

 There have always been fairly strict rules governing the U.S. government’s ability to tax Canadians.
 Now there is a change in how those rules are enforced.

 When you have your passport scanned that information is collected so the U.S. government knows exactly how long you have been in their country.
-Partial days count as one day so that three-hour shopping trip to Buffalo counts as one full day.
+Partial days count as one day so that a three-hour shopping trip to Buffalo counts as one full day.

 One test of having a “Substantial Presence” in the U.S. is the number of days a year you are visiting.
 If you are over 183 days in one year you are deemed to be there long enough to potentially be required to pay U.S. income taxes.